-- Tell everyone that you're quitting and let them know your quit day - Ask family, friends, and roommates to smoke outside - Ask a friend or spouse to guit with you - Make a list of people who can give you support (fill in chart below) - Call the VA quitline, 1-855-QUIT-VET (1-855-784-8838) for free telephone counseling - Use SmokefreeVET, VA's tobacco cessation text message program.
-To enroll, text VET to 47848 or visit smokefree.gov/VET.
+- Tell everyone that you're quitting and when - Ask family, friends, and roommates to smoke outside - Ask a friend or spouse to quit with you - Make a list of people who can give you support (fill in chart below) - Call the VA quitline, 1-855-QUIT-VET (1-855-784-8838), for free telephone counseling and support from Monday to Friday, 9 a.m. to 9 p.m.
+Eastern time. - Sign up for the SmokefreeVET text message program by texting VET to 47848 or by visiting www.smokefree.gov/VET.
+SmokefreeVET sends you two to five messages per day with tips, advice, and encouragement to support you as you become smoke-free.